-The training of driver educators and the creation of driver education curricula must adapt as ADAS and
+The training of driver educators and the creation of driver education curricula must adapt as driving automation system technologies evolve.

-ADS technologies evolve.
 New standards and materials must be developed to include information on the proper use of and interaction with these technologies.
-Likewise, behind the wheel or in-operation training should include instruction on the proper use of these features.
+Behind-the-wheel training should include instruction on the proper use of these safety features.